 - A&O Part 2: Academic Identity, Transition, and Registration (Live in Zoom, synchronous)

-- Focus: Day-long sessions centered on Academic advising connections, faculty and student expectations, and exploring resources with new students and UW peer leaders.
+- Focus: Day-long sessions centered on academic advising connections, faculty and student expectations, and exploring campus resources.
+Students will meet with peer leaders and engage in conversations with other incoming Huskies in small community groups.

 - A&O Part 3: Community Connections during Dawg Daze (on-campus, in-person)